 Partner Moves: 5 Things to Consider

 The Partner recruitment process in my experience takes the longest of any process within a law firm.
 We are talking months, as opposed to weeks.
 And why is that?
 It’s mostly due to the fact you are interviewing with incredibly busy people.
-The chances are that including yourself, there are 3 or 4 Senior Lawyers with already full diaries who need to be coordinated for a date/time that suits all parties.
-However, in our current situation and with the increase in virtual meetings, the process can be speeded up a notch more these days.
+The chances are that including yourself, there are three or four Senior Lawyers with already full diaries who need to be coordinated for a date and time that suits all parties.
+However, in our current situation and with the increase in virtual meetings, the process can be sped up a notch more these days.

 99% of the time, there will be an expectation to bring at least some of your clients to your new firm.
 This will enable you to open files from day one and begin building a successful and profitable practice.
 In general, firms tend to live by the ‘3x rule’ whereby you would bring in work to three times your basic salary.
 Before you arrive, firms will expect to hear what clients you could bring across, how you would bring them, and what value in fees they could potentially be.
 None of this is an exact science.
 However, these figures are used as a yard stick by firms to project what your practice would look like in your first year.